Neural network initialization with nonlinear characteristics and information on hierarchical features: Introduction

+On the other hand, hierarchical features in deep neural networks have been extensively studied, particularly in convolutional neural networks (CNNs).
+The CNNs are known to learn low-frequency and coarse features in the early-stage hidden layers, while capturing high-frequency and fine-grained features in the late-stage hidden layers.
+For example, some studies investigated the hierarchical features in trained neural networks on image recognition \cite{Zeiler2014,Springenberg2015}.
+Note that the characteristic is different from the frequency principle (F-Principle) \cite{Rahaman2019,Luo2019,Xu2019}, in which the dominant low-frequency components are quickly captured in the learning process.
+Here, we focus on the bias in the hierarchical features of trained networks.

+To analyze such hierarchical representations in CNNs, various visualization techniques have been proposed, including decoder and deconvnet-based methods \cite{Qin2018}.
+These approaches enable direct observation of how features evolve across layers and have provided strong evidence that CNNs progressively encode information from low to high frequencies.

-In the present paper, we propose a parameter initialization method that employs the nature of nonlinear characteristics and information on spectral bias.
+In the present paper, we propose a parameter initialization method that employs the nature of nonlinear characteristics and information on the hierarchical features.
 In the SWIM algorithm, we find that the nonlinearity used in the activation function is controllable by changing hyperparameters for each hidden layer.
-It is possible to reflect the information of the spectral bias in the setting of the hyperparameters.
+It is possible to reflect the information of the hierarchical features in the setting of the hyperparameters.
 We confirm that the proposed initialization method improves the performance in a simple one-dimensional example and the MNIST datasets.

 The remainder of this paper is structured as follows.
-Section~II provides a brief overview of the SWIM algorithm and presents simple numerical experiments concerning spectral bias.
-Section~III discusses the nonlinearity and hyperparameters in the SWIM algorithm and proposes a parameter initialization method to incorporate information on spectral bias.
-Section~IV presents numerical results demonstrating the effectiveness of the proposed method.
-Section~V presents some considerations and conclusions.
+Section~\ref{sec:background} provides a brief overview of the SWIM algorithm and presents simple numerical experiments concerning the hierarchical features.
+Section~\ref{sec:proposal} discusses the nonlinearity and hyperparameters in the SWIM algorithm and proposes a parameter initialization method to incorporate information on the hierarchical features.
+Section~\ref{sec:experiments} presents numerical results demonstrating the effectiveness of the proposed method.
+Section~\ref{sec:conclusion} yields some considerations and conclusions.